szigyi/DBSCAN-visualiser/README.md

    * Backend
 - [X] API to regenerate the data collection
 - [X] API to set the attributes of the data collection generation, like gap, inner radius, outer radius
-- [ ] API to consume files which contain the data points
+- [ ] API to consume custom data points
 - [ ] Add option to use Perlin noise or other random generator
 - [ ] Add more example data collection
    * Frontend